 Deep Pot Cottonwoods for Riparian Restoration

-With the assistance of a grant from the Wyoming Wildlife and Natural Resource Trust (WWNRT), the CCCD staff planted 60 trees each at two fenced sites in Campbell County in May 2017.
-Three categories of cottonwood stock (20 of each - 1 yr. old bareroot, deep pot from purchased bareroot, and deep pot from local stock cuttings) were planted and weed barrier was added to 10 trees of each type.
-Protectors were provided for each tree also.
-The seedlings will be evaluated in the Fall and Spring for 3 years.
-We are very excited to initiate this project and would like to thank the participating landowners, the University of Wyoming/Sheridan Research and Extension Center and WWNRT for their partnership!
+With the assistance of a grant from the Wyoming Wildlife and Natural Resource Trust (WWNRT), CCCD staff planted 60 trees each at two fenced sites in Campbell County in May 2017.
+Three categories of cottonwood stock (20 of each - 1 yr. old bareroot, deep pot from purchased bareroot, and deep pot from local stock cuttings) were planted with weed barrier and protectors being added to 10 trees of each type.
+The seedlings were evaluated in the Fall and Spring for 3 years.
+We were very excited to initiate this project and would like to thank the participating landowners, the University of Wyoming/Sheridan Research and Extension Center and WWNRT for their partnership!